This page is an ever growing list of products that help Trichotillomania.

-This came recommended to from a hair dresser and it’s great for styling hair if you have Trich because it promotes healthy hair growth because it’s made of coconut oil, olive oil, jojoba and some essential oils.
+This came recommended to me from a hair dresser and it’s great for styling hair if you have Trich because it promotes healthy hair growth because it’s made of coconut oil, olive oil, jojoba and some essential oils.

 If you read the reviews on Amazon, you will see a lot people have seen hair growth improvement in short periods of time.
 I’ve been using this in combination with some other things to help me stop pulling and regrow my hair.

 Toppik Hair Building Fibers